Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Introduction

-In this paper, we train unsupervised dictionary learners on top of intermediate representations of large-scale MAEs \citep{kraus2024masked} and find features correlated with single concepts such as individual cell types or genetic perturbations.
-Moreover, via linear probing, we show that the learned features preserve significant amounts of biologically-meaningful information.
-Through this research, we make several key contributions:
+In summary, we show how dictionary learning can be used to extract features from a large scale masked autoencoder trained on microscopy images \citep{kraus2024masked}.
+We find features correlated with meaningful concepts, such as individual cell types or genetic perturbations.
+Moreover, via linear probing, we show that the learned features preserve significant amounts of biologically meaningful information.